peardeck/policies/privacy-policy.md

 ## Analytics

 Pear Deck also collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
 We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
 As of the date this policy went into effect, we use Google Analytics.
 [The Privacy Policy of Google Analytics](http://www.google.com/intl/en/policies/) are available online, [and information on how to opt out of that service](https://tools.google.com/dlpage/gaoptout?hl=en).
-Additionally, as of the date of this policy, we use Totango.com.
+Additionally, as of the date of this policy, we use Totango.com and Intercom.io.
 The [Totango Privacy Policy](http://www.totango.com/privacy/) is available online with opt out instructions.
+The [Intercom.io Privacy Policy](http://docs.intercom.io/privacy) is also available.

 ## HOW WE USE YOUR INFORMATION